Skip to product information

 Quantity

-Authentic French bayonet-sabre model 1866 known as "Chassepot", from the Manufacture Impériale de Mutzig, dated July 1868.
-An emblematic piece of French weaponry from the Second Empire, having survived the Franco-Prussian War, it impresses with its curved yatagan-type blade, its marked brass mount, and its well-preserved period markings.
+Authentic French Model 1866 "Chassepot" sword-bayonet, manufactured by the Imperial Manufacture of Mutzig, dated July 1868.
+An emblematic piece of French Second Empire weaponry, having survived the Franco-Prussian War, it impresses with its curved yataghan-type blade, its marked brass hilt, and its well-preserved period markings.

 Total length: 69 cm.